jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 know.’
 ‘Not at first, perhaps,’ said the
 Hatter, ‘but you could keep it to half-past one as long as you liked.’
-‘Is that the wayyoumanage?’
+‘Is that the way you manage?’
 Alice asked.

-### CHAPTER VII.
-A MAD TEA-PARTY 42

 The Hatter shook his head mournfully.
-‘Not I!’ he replied, ‘We quarrelled last March – just beforehewent mad, you know – ’ (pointing with his tea spoon at the March Hare,) ‘ – it was at the great concert given by the Queen of Hearts, and I had to sing
+‘Not I!’ he replied, ‘We quarrelled last March – just before he went mad, you know – ’ (pointing with his tea spoon at the March Hare,) ‘ – it was at the great concert given by the Queen of Hearts, and I had to sing